Perfect Stranger (film): Filming

 Some of the scenes were filmed in the lobby of the new 7 World Trade Center, before its opening on May 23, 2006.

 Release

-Marketing

-The characters of Grace, Josie, and Mrs. Hill all have blogs dating back to September or October 2006 with YouTube videos of the respective actresses, in character, speaking the text of the entry with minor changes.
-This was a relatively new form of viral marketing similar to an alternate reality game.

 Home media

 Perfect Stranger was released on August 21, 2007, on DVD and Blu-ray.

 The film was reissued on Blu-ray on April 4, 2017, by Mill Creek Entertainment.
 It is included as a 3-pack with Straightheads (2007) and Wind Chill (2007), the latter two making their US Blu-ray debut.

 Reception

 Critical response

-On review aggregator Rotten Tomatoes, Perfect Stranger holds an approval rating of 9% based on 142 reviews, with an average rating of 3.5/10.
+On review aggregator Rotten Tomatoes, Perfect Stranger holds an approval rating of 9% based on 141 reviews, with an average rating of 3.6/10.
 The site's critics' consensus reads: "Despite the presence of Halle Berry and Bruce Willis, Perfect Stranger is too convoluted to work, and features a twist ending that's irritating and superfluous.
 It's a techno-thriller without thrills."
 On Metacritic, the film holds a weighted average score of 31 out of 100 based on 31 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Peter Travers of Rolling Stone said, "Foley fights a losing battle with Perfect Stranger, a dull, dumb and unforgivably dated thriller, free of thrills and any kind of perfection, save a genius for product placement" ... "it's a techno thriller that treats the already cliché topic of Web abuse with an idiotic sense of discovery."